top of page

 Zapotec Designs in La Alma Lincoln Park

-In the late 1960s, activist, and artist Emanuel Martínez painted one of his first public murals—a decorative Zapotec design—on the outside of his unit in the Lincoln Park Housing Projects, along with other tenants of the building.
-The same day it was painted, the director of Denver Housing Authority threatened to evict his family, but other residents watching the exchange between Mr. Martinez and the director shared responsibility for the mural:
+In the late 1960s, activist and artist Emanuel Martínez painted one of his first public murals—a decorative Zapotec design—outside his unit in the Lincoln Park Housing Projects, along with other building tenants.
+For painting it without permission, the director of Denver Housing Authority threatened to evict his family the same day.
+However, other residents watching the exchange between Mr. Martínez and the director shared responsibility for the mural:

-Tenants signed a petition and not only agreed that they all wanted the mural but people from both housing projects wanted him to paint murals on their buildings as well.
-Even though Mr. Martinez was not commissioned or formally approved to paint the mural, DHA waited until his family moved out to remove the paint because he was well-supported by the community.
-Through collective power, housing project tenants were able to beautify the building and mark public space on their own terms.
+Tenants signed a petition and agreed they all wanted the mural, and people in nearby housing projects wanted him to paint murals on their buildings as well.
+Even though Mr. Martínez was not commissioned or formally approved to paint the mural, DHA waited until his family moved out to remove the paint because he had community support.
+Through collective power, housing project tenants could beautify the building and mark public space on their own terms.

-Andy Mendoza is another Chicano muralist whose entry into painting murals in 1974 was when a priest at his church Our Lady of Guadalupe (one of Denver’s first Spanish-speaking churches that welcomed Mexicans) encouraged him to paint something embracing his culture:
+Andy Mendoza is another Chicano muralist who began painting murals in 1974 when a priest at his church, Our Lady of Guadalupe (one of Denver’s first Spanish-speaking churches that welcomed Mexicans) encouraged him to paint something embracing his culture:

 “I went up to him one day and I said ‘I’m Spanish like you,’ and I do have Spanish blood in me, but not like him, and he said ‘No, no, you got a beautiful culture, go study your culture, come back and tell me what you want to paint.’”

-Mr. Mendoza and his brother then decided to paint an Aztec calendar in the church’s rectory with black-light paints.
-People would come to the church at night to see the mural glowing through the windows.
-In fact, United Farm Workers co-founder Cesar Chavez saw the mural when visiting Denver and asked Mr. Mendoza to paint murals at the UFW headquarters.
-Even though there were pressures to assimilate to Euro-centric culture, muralism served as a way to share and connect with cultures that existed well before European colonization of the Southwest.
+Mr. Mendoza and his brother painted the image of an Aztec sunstone in the church’s rectory with black-light paints.
+People would visit the church at night to see the mural glowing through the windows.
+The United Farm Workers co-founder Cesar Chavez saw the mural when visiting Denver and asked Mr. Mendoza to paint murals at the UFW headquarters.
+Even though there were pressures to assimilate into Euro-centric culture, muralism served as a way to share and connect with cultures that existed well before the European colonization of the Southwest.

-Click here to see the Mendoza brothers’ Aztec Sundial on the interactive mural map.
+Check out the Mendoza brothers’ Aztec Sunstone and other murals on the interactive mural map.

 Mr. Mendoza and his brother painting their mural in Our Lady of Guadalupe for a news article in The Sunday Denver Post.
-Courtesy of Andy Mendoza.
+Photo courtesy of Andy Mendoza.

 Significance of early murals